cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 Observation 4. is important because, with the adoption of PBTS, block times are expected to converge to values that bear resemblance to real time.
-At the same time, the same property of monotonic block times guaranteed by BFT Time is also ensured by PBTS.
+At the same time, the property of monotonicity of block times is guaranteed by both BFT Time and PBTS.
 This means that proposers using PBTS will **wait** until the time they read from their local clocks becomes bigger than the time of the last committed block before proposing a new block.

-As a result, if the time of the last block produced using BFT Time is far in the future, then the first block produced using PBTS will take very long to be
+As a result, if the time of the last block produced using BFT Time is too far in the future, then the first block produced using PBTS will take very long to be
 committed: the time it takes for the clock of the proposer to reach the time of the previously committed block.